taoyuan/hunt/docs/HuntGettingStartedGuide.md

 Ignore this test and return immediately.
 Output a message stating why the test was ignored.

 ### Aborting Tests
 There are times when a test will contain an infinite loop on error conditions, or there may be reason to escape from the test early without executing the rest of the test.
-A pair of macros support this functionality in Unity.
+A pair of macros support this functionality in Hunt.
 The first `TEST_PROTECT` sets up the feature, and handles emergency abort cases. `TEST_ABORT` can then be used at any time within the tests to return to the last `TEST_PROTECT` call.

     TEST_PROTECT()